-I am currently Head of School of Computer Science, University of Nottingham, Head of the Intelligent Modelling and Analysis (IMA) Research Group and joint Director (together with Prof. Richard Emes) of the Advanced Data Analysis Centre (ADAC).
+I am currently Head of School of Computer Science, University of Nottingham, Head of the Intelligent Modelling and Analysis (IMA) Research Group and Founding Director (together with Prof. Richard Emes) of the Advanced Data Analysis Centre (ADAC).

 I obtained a BSc (Hons) in Physics from University of Bristol in 1984, an MSc in 'Intelligent Systems' from University of Plymouth in 1991, and a PhD in 'Intelligent Techniques for Handling Uncertainty in the Assessment of Neonatal Outcome' from University of Plymouth in 1997.

 I have worked in the School of Computer Science at the University of Nottingham since 2002, being a full Professor from 2012.
 Since being at the School, I have held a variety of administrative roles including Admissions Tutor, Director of Teaching and (since Jan 2016) Head of School.

 I am a Fellow of the IEEE; I was the Editor-in-Chief of IEEE Transactions on Fuzzy Systems, the leading international journal in my main research field, and a Senior Member of the IEEE.

 My main research interest is in developing intelligent techniques to model human reasoning in uncertain environments, with a particular emphasis on the medical domain.
 My main technical area of research is into using non-standard fuzzy sets and systems, such as type-2 fuzzy sets and systems, to model human reasoning processes.

 Keywords: fuzzy sets and systems; uncertainty handling; data analysis; decision support systems; medical applications

 In addition, I have interests in data analysis, particularly of complex and uncertain data, data mining, clustering and classification, and in the deployment of decision support systems in practical medical applications.